ag035/amyguan-dataviz-portfolio/README.md

 # About me
 Hi!
 I’m **Amy Guan**.
 I was born and raised in _Ningbo_, a vibrant city on the east coast of China.
 At 16, I moved to the other side of the world - _Ottawa_ - for high school and began my journey as an international student and traveler.

 In college (_Bryn Mawr College, PA_), I developed an interest in comparative politics and international affairs.
 This brought me to _Carnegie Mellon University_, where I’m pursuing a **Master’s in Public Policy and Management**.
 My focus is on equitable social policies, such as housing and health.
-My past research includes racial exclusion laws and policies affecting the APPA community, and their repealing process.
+My past research includes racial exclusion laws and policies affecting the AAPI community, and their repealing process.

 Outside my program, I enjoy cooking, learning the ukulele, and watching thriller series.